webysr/meteor-react-style-guide/README.md

+# ReactStyleGuide

-# An auto generated Style Guide for your React Components as a Meteor package
+An auto generated style guide for React components in your Meteor app.

 ## Prerequisites